 The more I think about that, the more I love the idea.
 Late November in Ohio is still warm enough to be outside, but cool enough to be crisp and refreshing.
 Leaves have changed colors, but haven't all fallen.
 There are still hints of green, but even if it's snowing, it's still beautiful just to be out in the woods.

-Even though we’re staying in the city for Thanksgiving this year (we’re hosting!), I’m going to make a point to take a good long walk over the weekend, preferably at park with hiking trails.
-It’ll be good to be outside and walk off some of the turkey and mashed potatoes, and to take some time to reflect on this past year, to connect with family members, and to unplug for a bit.
+I'm going to make a point this Thanksgiving to take a good long walk over the weekend, preferably at park with hiking trails.
+It'll be good to be outside and walk off some of the turkey and mashed potatoes, and to take some time to reflect on this past year and to unplug for a bit.

-Wherever you are this Thanksgiving, take some time to get outdoors with loved ones.
-Hike, talk, connect, enjoy some quiet.
-Take in Ohio’s natural beauty and reflect on what you’re thankful for this year.
+Wherever you are in Ohio this Thanksgiving, take some time to get outdoors.
+Hike and enjoy some quiet.
+Take in the state's natural beauty and reflect on what you're thankful for this year.

 There are plenty of parks and trails to hike throughout the state.
 Here's a few to give you some ideas:

 - Holden Arboretum in Kirtland (must buy tickets in advance)